ICSE 2025

 All SEIP submissions will be reviewed by members of the SEIP Program Committee.
 Submissions will be evaluated based on relevance to industrial practice, the significance of contribution, and the quality of presentation.

 By submitting to this track, authors acknowledge that they are aware of and agree to be bound by the ACM Policy and Procedures on Plagiarism and the IEEE Plagiarism FAQ.
-In particular, papers submitted to ICSE 2025 SEIP must not have been published elsewhere and must not be under review or submitted for review elsewhere whilst under consideration for ICSE SEIP 2025.
+In particular, papers submitted to ICSE 2025 SEIP must not have been published elsewhere and must not be under review or submitted for review elsewhere while under consideration for ICSE SEIP 2025.
 Contravention of this concurrent submission policy will be deemed a serious breach of scientific ethics, and appropriate action will be taken in all such cases.
 To check for double submission and plagiarism issues, the chairs reserve the right to (1) share the list of submissions with the PC Chairs of other conferences with overlapping review periods and (2) use external plagiarism detection software, under contract to the ACM or IEEE, to detect violations of these policies.

 By submitting to this track, authors acknowledge that they conform to the authorship policy of the ACM, and the authorship policy of the IEEE.